PowerShell/PowerShell-RFC/1-Draft/RFC0013-PowerShellGet-PowerShellGallery_PreRelease_Version_Support.md

 * Module authors MUST be able to mark any item they can publish to the gallery as a pre-release.
 * Backwards compatibility with PowerShell versions 3, 4, and 5 is a high priority for the PowerShell Gallery and PowerShellGet.
 * Having a solution support repositories based on Nuget version 2 server is a high priority, as those are frequently used for on-premise deployments.
+* The solution needs to include the impact on the PowerShellGet cmdlets for Find-, Save-, Install-, Update-, and Get-Installed (item type), where item type may be modules, scripts, or other item types supported by PowerShellGet cmdlets.

 __Details for Specifying PreRelease Items__